- Viaggi e itinerari su strada in Grecia

 This is possibly one of the best-preserved fortresses in Greece and looking around it is an indescribable experience.
 Right in its centre is the impressive Transfiguration of the Saviour church (Metamorphosis tou Sotiros), which functioned as a mosque during Ottoman rule.
-It was erected in 1573 and, invisible from the sea, played a key role in the famous Battle of Navarino.
+It was built in 1573 and, invisible from the sea, played a key role in the famous naval Battle of Navarino.

 Images of the beach under Paleokastro, with its famous bay – shaped in a perfect semicircle – have travelled the world.
 Incredible turquoise water and fine white sand, hidden in which you’ll find beautiful seashells.

 As soon as you set foot on the stone bridge with its 14 arches, flirting with the swell, you’ll be impressed by the castle and its imposing gate.
 A second and then a third gate lead you to the inside of the castle, where there was once a settlement.
-Among its remains is the pretty church, Transfiguration of the Saviour (Metamorphosis tou Sotiros), the Turkish Baths (dating back to the 19th century), the house of Ibrahim Pasha of Egypt and the Bourtzi, founded by the Venetians in the 13th century and rebuilt by the Turks in 1500.
+Among its remains is the pretty church, Transfiguration of the Saviour (Metamorphosis tou Sotiros), the Turkish Baths (dating to the 19th century), the house of Ibrahim Pasha of Egypt and the Bourtzi, founded by the Venetians in the 13th century and rebuilt by the Turks in 1500.

 The picturesque seaside new town of Methoni, famed for its low stone homes, one beside the other, with their lovely patios and fragrant flowers, will charm you and invite you to enjoy its beaches, cafes and restaurants.

 It was built around the same time as the castle of Methoni.
-Under Ottoman rule it was considered the best-fortified castle in Messinia, if not in the entire Peloponnese.
-Inside the castle and on the ruins of an ancient temple dedicated to Apollo, the Byzantine church of Agia Sofia was built, right next to the monastery of Timios Prodromos.
+Under Ottoman rule, it was considered the best-fortified castle in Messinia, if not in the entire Peloponnese.
+Inside the castle and on the ruins of an ancient temple dedicated to Apollo, the Byzantine church of Agia Sofia was built, next to the monastery of Timios Prodromos.

 Built in what used to be ancient Asini, modern Koroni is aristocratic and stately.
-With its well-preserved old stone homes and sloping streets, it has an ambience reminiscent of Southern Italy.
-In the summer months, the coastal road overflows with coffee shops, tavernas and people, while all around you’ll find beautiful beaches, the most popular being sandy Zanga.
+With its well-preserved old stone homes and sloping streets, it has an ambience reminiscent of southern Italy.
+In the summer months, the coastal road overflows with coffee shops, tavernas and people, while all around, you’ll find beautiful beaches, the most popular being sandy Zanga.